 As part of its Neighborhood Lending Program (NLP) contract with the City of Chicago, Illinois to promote community development by preserving and expanding affordable home ownership, NLS makes loans to individuals using capital funds from the U.S. Department of Housing and Urban Development (HUD) Community Development Block Grant (CDBG), which bear no interest and have no required payments at the inception of the loan.
 These deferred loans are subordinate loans used to complement private lending products.
 These dollars can be used as interim funding for income eligible transactions and permanent financing/subsidies for eligible families.
 Deferred loans become due and payable only upon the occurrence of a future event, such as a refinance or sale or transfer of ownership interest in the property.
 The CDBG funds are restricted in purpose and were recorded as restricted revenue.
-Under the NLP contract, borrower repayments that have been received and have not been reused to originate additional deferred loans are included in restricted net assets.
-No deferred loans were originated in fiscal year 2020.
+Under the NLP contract, borrower repayments can only be used to originate similar loans.
+As described in the paragraph below, all borrower repayments that have been received and have not been reused to originate additional deferred loans are included in restricted net assets.
+No deferred loans were originated in fiscal years 2021 or 2020.

 Deferred loans are recorded net of an allowance for loan losses, which is estimated at approximately 35 percent of the outstanding loan balance at each year end.
 Management tracks the performance of the mortgage notes associated with these deferred loans, and, upon discovery of a mortgage note default, the deferred loan is written off in the period in which the default occurred.
 Management believes its allowance estimate for these loans is adequate; however, the Organization does not have sufficient historical experience to support this estimate, given that few loans have entered repayment status.
 Accordingly, there is a reasonable possibility of a change in this estimate in the near term, as NLS continues to accumulate and analyze historical data.
 The activity in the allowance for loan losses related to deferred loans is released from donor-restricted net assets each year.
-As of March 31, 2020, donor-restricted net assets related to deferred loans includes the outstanding principal balance, net of the allowance for loan losses, as well as cumulative borrower repayments that have not yet been reused to originate additional deferred loans, as discussed in the paragraph above.
+As of March 31, 2021 and 2020, donor-restricted net assets related to deferred loans include the outstanding principal balance, net of the allowance for loan losses, as well as cumulative borrower repayments that have not yet been reused to originate additional deferred loans, as discussed in the paragraph above.